reqnroll/Reqnroll/docs/Execution/Mark-Steps-As-Not-Implemented.md

 # Mark Steps as not implemented

 To mark a step as not implemented at runtime, you need to throw a `PendingStepException`.
-The Runtime of SpecFlow will detect this and will report the appropriate test result back to your test runner.
+The Runtime of Reqnroll will detect this and will report the appropriate test result back to your test runner.

 There are multiple ways to throw the exception.